Originally published on 1st June 2016 Last updated on 22nd April 2024

 I learned that doctors going by TSH alone are leaving many thousands of people undiagnosed and under-treated.
 I learned that T4-only medicine like Levothyroxine doesn’t work for everyone and according to Thyroid UK, resolves just 7% of hypothyroid symptoms in those surveyed.
 [1]

-I learnt that I could be well, happy and actually living my life again on a new medication, Natural Desiccated Thyroid.
+I learned that I could be well, happy and actually living my life again on a new medication, Natural Desiccated Thyroid.
 I no longer had to heart-achingly drag myself through painful, lonely and horrendous days anymore.
 I wasn’t doomed to a life of being suicidal or feeling close to ending it all.
-And most importantly, I learnt that I deserved to feel well again.
+And most importantly, I learned that I deserved to feel well again.
 I deserved to be listened to.
 I deserved to receive a treatment that made me better.
 I deserved to be treated like the individual that I am.
 And so do many other people who are undiagnosed and inadequately treated from thyroid disease.

 Most people don’t even know they have hypothyroidism.
 As many as 60% go undiagnosed according to the American Thyroid Association.